d-carrigg/BinWips/ReadMe.md

 ## Parameters

-BinWips assemblies (both `exe`s and `dll`s) can accept arguments from the caller.
+BinWips assemblies (both `exe`s and `dll`s) can accept arguments from the caller but parameters need to be entered a bit differently for BinWips to support them.
 If you generate a `.exe` the arguments work the same as they would if you wrote a script.
 E.g.

 ```bash
 .\PSBinary.exe -String1 "Some Text" -ScriptBlock "{Write-Host 'Inception'}" -Switch1 -Array "Arrays?","Of Course"